Airbus CEO says Pratt & Whitney needs to improve on A320neo engine

-PARIS (Reuters) - Airbus (AIR.PA) said engine maker Pratt & Whitney (UTX.N) still had to make an effort to improve on deliveries of engines for the A320neo jet, which were hit by delays last year.
+PARIS, Feb 22 (Reuters) - Airbus said engine maker Pratt & Whitney still had to make an effort to improve on deliveries of engines for the A320neo jet, which were hit by delays last year.

 One of the big challenges this year for the group will be ramping up production and moving from the A320ceo to the neo model, managers said.